thedev132/hcb/dev-docs/guides/intrafi-sweeps.md

 IntraFi's interest rate fluctuates.
 As of time of writing (2025-01-14), our APY is 3.35%; down from 3.55% in 2024-12-18.
 Interest is accrued based on our **IntraFi Principal Balance**.
-This is amount of money that's currently in our IntraFi account; which excludes any interest that's been accrued but not yet paid out.
+This is the amount of money that's currently in our IntraFi account; which excludes any interest that's been accrued but not yet paid out.